 His scholarship earned him the Michael Quinn Writing Award and a Modern Language Quarterly grant.
+Dr. Polster has reviewed for Theatre Journal, The Arthur Miller Journal, Choice Magazine, and Twentieth-Century Literature.
 He has presented papers at the American Society of Theatre Research Conference, Association for Theatre in Higher Education Conference, Mid-American Theatre Conference, American Drama Conference, American Literature Association, Comparative Drama Conference, Arts in Society Conference, Chicago Theatre Symposium, International Eugene O'Neill Conference, and the International Arthur Miller Conference.
 He has taught at the University of Washington, Roosevelt University, Columbia College and the Chicago Center for the Performing Arts.
 In addition to his scholarship and teaching, Dr. Polster has directed or assistant directed critically acclaimed plays in London and Chicago.
 He was the Assistant Director of the Nuffield Theatre in Southampton, England, the Assistant Artistic Administrator at the Goodman Theatre, and the founding Artistic Director of the Steep Theatre Company in Chicago.

 Office: Tufte 704

 Recent news highlights from the Department of Performing Arts.